BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 This mod should be able to be used mostly on its own, but it does require that certain parts of UCP are active.
-If for whatever reason you'd like to run this mod by itself without UCP, make sure to at least enable/copy these
+If for whatever reason you'd like to run this mod by itself without UCP, make sure to at least enable/copy these bits, all inside the `Loot Pool & Drop Changes` folder:
-bits:

-* `Loot Pool & Drop Changes -> Skinpool Fixes (Don't uncheck this)`: this is required to free up the custom loot pools that we use to equip enemies with.
+* `Skinpool Fixes (Don't uncheck this)`: this is required to free up the custom loot pools that we use to equip enemies with.
-* `Loot Pool & Drop Changes -> Specific Loot Changes -> Add Deliverance to Bad Maw`: Without this enabled, Bad Maw won't actually have any weapon equipped
+* `Specific Loot Changes -> Add Deliverance to Bad Maw`: Without this enabled, Bad Maw won't actually have any weapon equipped
-* `Loot Pool & Drop Changes -> Specific Loot Changes -> Add RokSalt to Flinter`:
+* `Specific Loot Changes -> Add RokSalt to Flinter`:
   Without this enabled, Flinter won't actually have any weapon equipped.
-* `Loot Pool & Drop Changes -> Add Kitten and Baby Maker to Motor Momma`: Motor Momma's shield won't be properly droppable without this.
+* `Specific Loot Changes -> Add Kitten and Baby Maker to Motor Momma`: Motor Momma's shield won't be properly droppable without this.
-* `Loot Pool & Drop Changes -> Add Torgue Legendaries and Torgue Tokens to Piston`:
+* `Specific Loot Changes -> Add Torgue Legendaries and Torgue Tokens to Piston`:
   Piston may not spawn with a weapon without this.
+* `Specific Loot Changes -> Add Pitchfork to Prospector Zeke`: Zeke will not spawn with a weapon without this.

 Usage/Installation
 ------------------